-The date an invoice is first received at the location designated by the Department must be annotated, usually in the form of a date stamp but other methods indicating a date and verification by an individual can be used (i.e., handwritten (Received), dated and signed/initialed, email printout showing date received, fax showing date received, etc.).
+The date an invoice is first received at the location designated by the Department must be notated on the invoice.
 If the Department fails to designate a specific location at the time the order was placed or contract made, the Department is deemed to have received the invoice on the date the invoice is received by the Department at any location.
-If the Department has failed to document the actual date of receipt, the Department is deemed to have received the invoice as of the vendor's invoice date.
+If the Department has failed to notate the invoice with the actual date of receipt, the Department is deemed to have received the invoice as of the vendor's invoice date.

-In the case of travel and other reimbursements to state officers and employees, receipt means the date a properly completed reimbursement form is received by the Authorized Official.
-When the payee and Authorized Official are one and the same, receipt means the date a properly completed reimbursement form is received by the appropriate disbursement office.
+In the case of travel and other reimbursements to state officers and employees, receipt means the date a properly completed reimbursement form is received by the authorized official.
+When the payee and authorized official are one and the same, receipt means the date a properly completed reimbursement form is received by the appropriate disbursement office.